Animal Science Ph.D. (Ithaca)

 Preference is given to applicants whose credentials indicate strong undergraduate preparation both in the animal sciences and in related biological and physical sciences.

 - all Graduate School Requirements, including the English Language Proficiency Requirement for all applicants

 - two recommendations

 - The GRE general test is not required

-- Effectively communicate to professional and lay audiences about concepts in the field.
+- deliver lectures to academic and non-academic professional audiences and lay audiences to disseminate knowledge in the field.

 - serve as a mentor to students and trainees.